John Scott Honored for His Work

 Liszt Academy of Music in Budapest,

-he has been accepted to the Royal College of Music, London, where he will
+he is currently a Scholar of the Royal College of Music, London, where

 music composition.
 Akos also

-from composing for concert, theatre and film, he is also participating in the Hungarian
+from composing for concert, theatre and film, he has participated in the Hungarian

 National Opera and